a-cpu-a/slu-lua/README.md

 Types as values (no generics, just functions: `Vec(u8)`)
 Safety checking
-Borrow checking (hopefuly easy to understand with lfetimes being just variable names: `&/var1/var2 T`)
+Borrow checking (hopefuly easy to understand with lifetimes being just variable names: `&/var1/var2 T`)
 Structural and nominal types
 Ranged integers `const u8 = 0...0xFF`, currently out of range stuff is (planned to be) handled at runtime, unless they dont overlap
 Builtin result type `throw MyErr{"oh no"}`